 At the main entrance, turn left on the paved road (Regicide Drive), then turn right by the signboard and past a gate blocking vehicle access (except maintenance vehicles) to Baldwin Drive.
 This gate may be kept open when the main gate to the park is locked.

 The Red Trail follows Baldwin Drive for a short distance, just north of the main entrance of West Rock.
 Since the road is closed to vehicle traffic (except for the occasional maintenance vehicle), hikers and bikers can truly enjoy the road.
 The gate appearance has changed since this photo was taken.
+In 2023, the state moved the pile of rocks to the right side of the road and replaced them with stone slabs.

 This set of stone steps connects the Red Trail to two switchbacks on Baldwin Drive.
 When heading north, after crossing the guardrail, where this trail veers left,